 These age restrictions are provided for a reason and that is the safety of your children.

 Here are a series of parent guides produced by National Online Safety around the most common games and apps talked about in school.
 These are useful, informative and highlight the age-restrictions and associated risks.
 They can be used as initial talking points between parents and children so that you can discuss their use and set any guidelines to ensure their safe usage.
+Please check our Facebook page every Wednesday as we share a new parent guide each week.

 Most apps and games can be used fully in an engaging, fun way.
 However, every piece of software which uses the internet has its risks.
 Please take time to identify any risks your children may be exposed to.